 This village is for young and old, with a number of activities and workships dedicated to children alongside ‘Winter Party’ dances with hip music and DJs.

 - If you can’t make it to one of the larger Christmas markets in Belgium, there are numerous small Christmas markets held in almost every town although some only run for a weekend.
 Below are also some great options for exploring Belgium, where you can combine a Christmas visit with some sightseeing.

 - Christmas market in Hautes Fagnes natural park: From 26 November to 24 December you will find a number of festive activities and stalls, alongside the usual outdoor activities offered at the natural park.

-- Binche Christmas market: In the medieval Grand Place of Binche you will find a mixture of Christmas and secular activities from 9 to 18 December, including firewords on Fridays and special entertainment on Wednesdays, Fridays and weekends.
+- Binche Christmas market: In the medieval Grand Place of Binche you will find a mixture of Christmas and secular activities from 9 to 18 December, including fireworks on Fridays and special entertainment on Wednesdays, Fridays and weekends.

-- Marché de Noël in Floreffe Abbey: from 26 November to 30 December specially selected local artisans display their talents which include glass engravings, silk paintings, ceramics, sculptures and jewellry to name a few.
+- Marché de Noël in Floreffe Abbey: from 26 November to 30 December specially selected local artisans display their talents which include glass engravings, silk paintings, ceramics, sculptures and jewelry to name a few.

 - Christmas markets at l’Abbaye de Maredsous: besides taking time to visit the beautiful abbey, you’ll also find local handicrafts and gourmet food at this humble Belgian Christmas market held every weekend starting from 26 November and throughout December.